Skip to main content

 Outcome-based programs appear more clinically rigorous because they use biometric data.
 Rewarding an employee for lowering their BMI or blood pressure seems to align with genuine health improvement.
 These metrics, however, are lagging indicators.
 They represent the downstream consequences of thousands of upstream metabolic and hormonal events.
 Focusing on them is like trying to change the course of a river by managing the delta, ignoring the tributaries and the source.

 Take the example of a man with declining testosterone levels, a condition known as andropause.
 Low testosterone is directly linked to an increase in fat mass, a decrease in muscle mass, and worsening insulin resistance.
-An outcome-based program that sets a target for or a specific lipid profile places this individual in a physiologically disadvantaged position.
+An outcome-based program that sets a target for weight loss or a specific lipid profile places this individual in a physiologically disadvantaged position.

 His body’s hormonal signaling is actively promoting the very state the program is penalizing.
 He may struggle immensely to lose weight, not from a lack of effort, but because his metabolic machinery is being directed by a different set of instructions.
 The program’s focus on the outcome, without any tools to diagnose the underlying hormonal driver, can lead to immense frustration and a sense of personal failure, when in fact it is the program’s design that has failed him.